Candra0x6/Chin./docs/backendPRD.md

 ## 1️⃣ **Product Overview**

-> **HospiTwin Lite** is a simplified AI backend that analyzes hospital emergency room (ER) queue videos to detect patient flow bottlenecks and recommend operational improvements using video analytics and AI insights.
+> **Chin ** is a simplified AI backend that analyzes hospital emergency room (ER) queue videos to detect patient flow bottlenecks and recommend operational improvements using video analytics and AI insights.

 **Core Idea:**
 From a single video input (e.g., ER waiting area), the system uses **computer vision (YOLO + OpenCV)** to count people and detect crowded areas, then provides **AI-generated insights** using **Gemini** based on those metrics.